sri-vishnu-001/Supervised-Learning/README.md

 # Supervised-Learning
-In this repo you can get detailed version of techniques and algorithms of supervised learning.
+In this repo you can get detailed code  of Regression,Classification applied on different datasets with many algorithms and techniques.